-Vitamin C is an essential water-soluble vitamin as your body cannot make it on its own, nor can it store it.
-This means Vitamin C needs to be consumed on a daily basis.
-Vitamin C is needed for a wide range of bodily functions, including wound healing, tissue support, bone health, collagen production and protection from free radical damage.
+Vitamin C is essential for a wide range of bodily functions, including wound healing, tissue support, bone health, collagen production and protection from free radical damage.
 In terms of your hair, Vitamin C is vital for the absorption of iron – a deficiency of which can cause chronic hair loss and hair not growing past a certain length.

 Vitamin C Deficiency

 Vitamin C deficiency can cause dry, brittle hair.
 It can also lead to iron deficiency anaemia (because iron can only be absorbed in the presence of Vitamin C), and this often results in hair shedding.

 Vitamin C deficiency can be caused by the following factors: